Hundreds of workers picking mushrooms allegedly short-changed almost $650,000

 12 October 2016

 NOTE: In July 2018, the Federal Court issued a judgment that rejected some submissions made by the Fair Work Ombudsman in relation to the operation and application of piecework agreements under clause 15.2 of the Horticulture Award 2010 and dismissed the Fair Work Ombudsman’s allegations that Marland Mushrooms and Mr Troy Marland were involved as accessories in the underpayment contraventions detailed below.
-The Fair Work Ombudsman has lodged an appeal in relation to these matters in the Federal Court.
 The Fair Work Ombudsman’s allegations relating to Tao Hu were not affected by the July 2018 decision and remain before the Court.
+The Fair Work Ombudsman appealed the July 2018 judgment and this was the subject of a split decision of the Full Federal Court of Australia in Fair Work Ombudsman v Hu & Ors FCAFC 133 delivered on 16 August 2019.
+In September 2019, the Fair Work Ombudsman filed an application in the High Court of Australia seeking special leave to appeal against the August 2019 judgment.

 A national Inquiry into workplace practices in the horticulture industry has uncovered the alleged underpayment of hundreds of pickers on a Queensland mushroom farm.